 Images

-Please provide ten images with captions up to 100 words per image to illustrate your proposed project.
+Please provide up to ten images with captions up to 100 words per image to illustrate your proposed project.
 Include the artist's name, the title of the work, the materials used, and the date of creation.
 Additional context on the images and why you included them is encouraged.
-Ensure that the images are in .jpg format, at least 72 dpi, a minimum of 2000 x 2000 pixels in size, and do not exceed 5 MB each.
+Images should be in .jpg format, at least 72 dpi DPI, and do not exceed 5 MB each.

 *